 Maintenance.

-The owner(s) or operator(s) of the WECS must submit a yearly statement noting that all aspects of the WECS Project are being maintained per manufacturer's instructions and directions for relevant components of the facility as well as per all State and Federal requirements.
+The applicant(s), Parent Company, owner(s), or operator(s) of the WECS shall submit a yearly statement noting that all aspects of the WECS Project are being maintained per manufacturer's instructions and directions for relevant components of the facility as well as per all State and Federal requirements.

-Designated and declared weeds shall be controlled on permitted sites during and after the life of the operation.
-This shall be maintained to the satisfaction of County Weed & Pest.
+The applicant(s), Parent Company, owner(s), or operator(s) of the WECS shall be responsible for controlling all designated and declared weeds on permitted sites during and after the life of the operation.
+This shall be maintained to the satisfaction of County Weed & Pest District.

 Periodic maintenance will include upkeep to all structures and grounds for material state and aesthetics.
 Routine scheduled maintenance shall include the repainting of equipment and structures and groundwork or landscaping as appropriate to the location and the installed or erected assets.

+If any WECS tower is not functioning as intended and is not repairable it shall be removed according to the decommissioning standards.
+Cost for decommissioning shall be borne by the applicant(s), Parent Company, owner(s), or operator(s).

 Interference.

-The applicant(s) shall provide the applicable microwave transmission providers and local emergency service provider(s) (911 operators) copies of the project summary and site plan.
+The applicant(s), Parent Company, owner(s), or operator(s) shall provide the applicable microwave transmission providers and local emergency service provider(s) (911 operators) copies of the project summary and site plan.
 To the extent that the above provider(s) demonstrate a likelihood of interference with its communications resulting from the WECS(s).
-The applicant(s) shall take reasonable measures to mitigate such anticipated interference.
+The applicant(s) , Parent Company, owner(s), or operator(s) shall take reasonable measures to mitigate such anticipated interference.

-If, after construction of the WECS(s), the owner(s) or operator(s) receive a written complaint related to interference with emergency services communications, local broadcast of residential television or other communications venues, the owner(s) or operator(s) shall take steps to respond to the complaint as reasonably feasible.
+If, after construction of the WECS(s), the applicant(s), Parent Company, owner(s), or operator(s) receive a written complaint related to interference with emergency services communications, local broadcast of residential television or other communications venues, the owner(s) or operator(s) shall respond to the complaint as reasonably feasible, but not later than thirty (30) days after receipt of the complaint.
+The applicant(s), Parent Company, owner(s), or operator(s) of the WECS shall provide a copy of their response to the complaint to the Planner.

 That the developer(s) mitigate(s) light impact on existing residences as reasonably feasible and still meet FAA requirements.